saltstack/salt-install-guide/docs/topics/install-by-operating-system/index.rst

 Manual install directions by operating system
 =============================================

+These instructions explain how to manually install Salt on various operating systems.
+See :ref:`overview` for an overview of the steps involved in installing Salt.

 ..
 Warning::
     Pay close attention to package versions when navigating `repo.saltproject.io <https://repo.saltproject.io/>`_.
 For example,